mc-datapacks/en/src/conventions/common_trait.md

-# Common Trait Convention
+# Common Trait Convention (`**`)

 ## About

 This convention intended to bring the Ore Dictionary system from [Forge](http://files.minecraftforge.net/) to datapack's custom item.
-This is done by utilizing Item's custom nbt feature.
+This is done by utilizing the Item's custom nbt feature.
 We can insert any kind of nbt inside item which we can use other commands to check/look into it.

 With that, we can create a unified lookup system that every datapacks can use to search for a specific item they want.
 You can then use the Common Trait Convention's provided syntax to construct a search function to find the item you need.